 - Spend less money than you make.

 This is why behavioral finance matters.
 We have to get the number one enemy – ourselves – out of the way.
-We can do this by playing mind games and setting ourselves up for success.
-Here is a practical example of what I mean.
-Follow these three steps.
+Here are 5 practical steps to get started on that journey:

 - Spend some time thinking and talking with loved ones about how you would design your ideal life.
 If you don’t know how, then use these three questions.